SUNRISE CITY ATV TOUR!

 A never before offered route to San Nicolas, aka Sunrise City Aruba, as we take you to the most authentic Aruban tour that we – the local people – love!

-First location that we gather is our starting point at our headquarters in Papilon, Sta.
+First location that we gather is our starting point at the Dirt Lovers Aruba Headquarters in Papilon, Sta.
 Cruz.
 Here, our guests get a briefing on all the local traffic rules, hand gestures used by our tour guides, operation and instructions of the ATV vehicles followed by reading, acknowledging and signing of our waiver forms.

-Second: Once set, we line-up and take off to San Nicolas
+Second: Once set, we line-up and take off to San Nicolas.
+This is an

-This is an iconic sightseeing coastline drive as we take you along the south Barcadera coast, passing by our national TV station ‘Telearuba’ and the beautiful Mangel Halto Beach continuing along the Santo Largo - Savaneta’s beach coastline, towards Zeewijk beach entering San Nicolas, aka Sunrise City Aruba.
+iconic sightseeing coastline drive as we take you along the south Barcadera coast, passing by our national broadcasting TV station ‘Telearuba’ and the beautiful Mangel Halto Beach continuing along the Santo Largo - Savaneta’s beach coastline, towards Zeewijk beach entering San Nicolas, aka Sunrise City Aruba.

 Mangel Halto Beach